eliranwong/toolmate/README.md

 - Many popular open-source AI models lack support for function calling capabilities.
 - Utilizing function calling with these open-source models often demands high-end hardware to ensure smooth and timely operation.
 - Although a limited number of models, including Gemini Pro and certain open-source options, do offer function calling, their capacity is significantly limited, typically handling only one function at a time.
 This limitation places them well behind the advanced functionality of OpenAI, which can intelligently and efficiently select from multiple user-specified functions in a single request.
 - In our exploratory research and tests, we discovered [a viable workaround](https://medium.com/11tensors/connect-an-ai-agent-with-your-api-intel-neural-chat-7b-llm-can-replace-open-ai-function-calling-242d771e7c79).
-This method, however, is practical only for those willing to endure a wait of approximately 10 minutes for the execution of even a simple single task when numerous functions are specified simultaneously.
+This method, however, is practical only for those willing to endure a wait of approximately 10 minutes [on a 64GB RAM device without GPU] for the execution of even a simple single task when numerous functions are specified simultaneously.

 In essence, no existing solution matches the capabilities of OpenAI's function calling feature.
-There is a clear need for an innovative and efficient method to implement function calling features on standard hardware.
+There is a clear need for an innovative and efficient method to implement function calling features with open-source models on standard hardware.
 After extensive experimentation and overcoming numerous challenges, the author has developed a new approach:

 This novel strategy involves breaking down the function calling process into several distinct steps for multiple generations: